Hyprland

 $ Hyprland

 While launching from a display manager is not officially supported, users have reported success launching from GDM, SDDM, and others.
 The upstream wiki maintains a compatibility list with display managers.
-The hyprland package contains a display manager entry, and all Hyprland AUR packages will generate one automatically.
+The hyprland package contains two desktop entries, and all Hyprland AUR packages will generate one automatically.

 Both methods provide identical results, plus or minus a few environment variables and services.